stock2shop/website/README.md

 - Navigate to project and run ```hugo server```
 - View in your browser with http://localhost:1313/

+## How to add pages
+##### Article
+1. Run ```hugo new articles/filename.md```
+2. Open newly created file and update summary in [front-matter](#key-terms)
+##### Technical Doc, Integrations Page or Case Study
+1. Navigate to the relevant subsection and add the .md file
+2. Copy and update front-matter from another page
+   1. Integrations Only - If it's a 'single platform' page, add "type: platform" to the front-matter for it to be added to the integrations list

 ## Key Terms
 - Front matter: Page meta data as shown in example below
 ```